 This one year picture of Roles and Goals is a bit more detailed than your purpose vision, which is a lifetime vision.

-Your Roles and Goals Mind Map will give you a roadmap, but the journey still needs more detailed planning though and will be covered in another article.
+Mind Mapping your Roles and Goals will give you a roadmap, but the journey still needs more detailed planning though and will be covered in another article.
 Be sure to look out for it.

 Now that you understand how goals fit in with the various roles you have to play in your life, you can have a look at goal setting in more detail.

-Print these out and use them to define your Roles and Goals.
+Print these out and use them for Mind Mapping your Roles and Goals.